 These patterns and stories were analysed and read quickly after collection with a small group of people.
 This allowed us to gain almost live insights of what was happening at the time in the field of elderly care during the Covid-19 pandemic.
 These insights generated recommendations for policy makers and were shared with the Welfare Minister's office.

 Download the report in Dutch:

 "What you can express in a story versus what you can say in a survey is very different.
-If one is free to write down a story, it gives much more satisfaction to the person writing the story, because in surveys there is often the impression that the researchers only want to know what they have decided beforehand.
-There was a pleasant surprise of how much you can actually get out of a story."
+It's much more satisfying if one is free to write down a story, because in surveys you often get the impression that the researchers only want to know what they have decided beforehand.
+To me, it was a pleasant surprise to see how much information you can actually get out of even one single story."
 Annemie

 Therefore, from the 120 stories, two system maps were made (one around the eldery in residential care centres, and one around the elderly in home environments) in which the dynamics and underpinning/underlying causes & consequences,... are exposed.
 This was done in an online workshop with various stakeholders.

 Feedback from the participants: